Al-Qarah Mountain (Saudi Arabia): Geology

 The mountain's base area is about 14 km2, and consists of reddish colored sedimentary rocks.
 Also, the caves' temperature is semi-steady and moderate along the year, hovering around 20 °C, accompanied by a gentle and cool airflow from the cave's interior to its exterior.
-It is also consisted of limestone, sandstone, marlstone and siltstones, while the uncovered base of the mountain is composed of a thin layer of marlstone, topped with a layer of Breccias rocks, up to 17 m, followed by limestone and sandstone with a thickness of 18 m, after which there is are 75 m of sequential layers of grey crumbling sandstone, with intermittent layers of red marl and marl-alluvial, and it ends up with a cover of 2 m of limestone.
+It is also consisted of limestone, sandstone, marlstone and siltstone, while the uncovered base of the mountain is composed of a thin layer of marlstone, topped with a layer of Breccias rocks, up to 17 m, followed by limestone and sandstone with a thickness of 18 m, after which there is are 75 m of sequential layers of grey crumbling sandstone, with intermittent layers of red marl and marl-alluvial, and it ends up with a cover of 2 m of limestone.
 Several types of the mountain's caves extend in a form of ribbed grids of cracked ground, while the others are cavities due to chemical weathering, the process of abrasion, and collapses.